Sidaril/NexusLogistics/README.md

     *   **Consume Proliferator:** If checked, this will consume proliferator points from the sprayers you have in the network.
 If unchecked, proliferation is free.
 *   **Recover from storage boxes/tanks:** When enabled, the mod will pull items from standard storage containers and liquid tanks into the network.
 *   **Auto-Replenish Thermal Power Plant Fuel:** Automatically supplies fuel to your thermal power plants.
 You can select a specific fuel type or leave it on "Auto" to let the mod intelligently choose based on your resource reserves.
+*   **Auto-refuel Fusion Power Plants:** Automatically supplies Deuteron Fuel Rods to your Mini Fusion Power Plants and the best available Antimatter rods to your Artificial Stars.

 #### Items Panel